raymond-arthur/Statistics-misc/README.md

 }
 ```

-We then build the iterative sequence FibIterative:
+We then build the iterative sequence `FibIterative`:

 ```r
 FibIterative <- function(n) {